 I use waveapps.com – it keeps up with all of my invoices for my consulting clients.
 If you pay for consulting on my website or my events center it goes through Wave Apps, It helps me know how much I've made so far for the year.
 You definitely want to keep up with how much is coming in and how much is going out from the very beginning.

 How do you balance work and life owning a small business?

 This has been a challenge for me and I think that balance is going to look different for everyone because you have different responsibilities and a different life so it's hard to compare your version of balance to someone else’s or you will be very frustrated.
 My version of balance is to work work work work and then take a vacation but not everyone is able to work this way but to me, that’s balance.

 I would just seek balance daily, what needs to happen for your personal life, for your business, and for your family today this way you are less liable to get frustrated.
 I usually have to do lists for every day that help me determine what needs to be handled first.
 I balance my day, day by day by day.

 Where do you see yourself in 5 years?

 In 5 years I’ll have an even stronger foothold in Women's CEO Project global.
 We started going global a couple years ago but are really focused on it this year and beyond.
 We also have other business interests in some countries in Africa and there are a couple new exclusive products we will be offering here in the United States and in Africa.
 So you will see me more on TV, you’ll see more books, more products, more of me on planes and working with women entrepreneurs all over the world.

 Please share a fun fact about yourself

-I’ve even written a few articles comparing rap artists to business men.
-You can google the "3 business lessons I learnt from Little Wayne", it was very popular article that I wrote.
+I’ve even written a few articles comparing rap artists to businessmen.
+You can google the "3 business lessons I learned from Little Wayne", it was very, popular article that I wrote.
 I just love rap!

 Thank you so much for an AMAZING interview Kristi.